rulewis/journey-optimizer.en/help/using/deliver-personalized-offers.md

 >[!CAUTION]
 >
->You need to first define an offer decision.
-Learn how to create decisions in [this section](offers/offer-activities/create-offer-activities.md).
+>Before starting, you must [define an offer decision](offers/offer-activities/create-offer-activities.md).

 To insert a decision into an email message, follow the steps below: